 The technology of the blockchain is so intelligent, that mainstream banks and major businesses are all looking for ways to incorporate the technology into their own businesses.
 Watch this space because this could be the way of future banking across the globe.

 What Is A Blockchain Wallet?

 In order to make cryptocurrency transactions using the blockchain technology, you need to have a reference point for the transaction.
-This can come in the form of a blockchain wallet, more commonly referred to as a bitcoin wallet, but also known as a cryptocurrency wallet, mobile wallet, and many other names.
+This can come in the form of a blockchain wallet, more commonly referred to as a Bitcoin or Litecoin wallet, but also known as a cryptocurrency wallet, mobile wallet, and many other names.

 Before the name confuses you, it’s not an actual physical (or even digital) wallet that houses your money.
 It’s a reference point that is linked to an application that you can manage your transactions from.
-The blockchain wallet merely stores your private key, which is an integral part of your bitcoin transaction.
-Without a private key, you cannot buy, sell or trade your bitcoin.
-If someone were to get their hands on your private key, they would be able to do all the above on your behalf using your bitcoin.
+The blockchain wallet merely stores your private key, which is an integral part of your multi-crypto transaction.
+Without a private key, you cannot buy, sell or trade your Bitcoin or Litecoin.
+If someone were to get their hands on your private key, they would be able to do all the above on your behalf using your multi-crypto.

-Effectively speaking, you don’t actually store your bitcoin anywhere, but the key to accessing them is your private key, which is stored safely and securely in your blockchain wallet.
+Effectively speaking, you don’t actually store your Bitcoin or Litecoin anywhere, but the key to accessing them is your private key, which is stored safely and securely in your blockchain wallet.

 Different Types Of Blockchain Wallets